-- Our SEN policy sets out clearly what our process for assessing needs are: 'The level of support initially provided to students in Year 5 is based upon data from a range of sources including lower school records, Key Stage 2 assessments and baseline testing carried out when they arrive at Etonbury.
-Baseline assessments consist of GL English and Maths progress tests, and Access Reader Test in KS2.
-In KS3 & 4 we also use GL baseline assessments in English and Maths as well as, as well as, NGRT reading tests.
-EXACT testing in Year 7 upwards.
+- Our SEN policy sets out clearly what our process for assessing needs are: 'The level of support initially provided to students in Year 5 is based upon data from a range of sources including lower school records, Key Stage 2 assessments and baseline testing carried out when they come to Etonbury.
+Baseline assessments consist of GL English and Maths progress tests, Accelerated Reader Reading Age Test and EXACT testing for students in Year 7 upwards.
 If further testing is required the SENDCo will formally assess them using a range of standardised tests.' - Academic progress is formally assessed and reviewed on, at least, a termly basis.
 For students joining the Academy mid year, a similar range of data will be collected to enable informed decisions to be made.
-Students will be identified through ongoing assessments by the child or young person's teachers, and brought to the attention of the SENDCO if they are making less than expected progress, in spite of high quality, differentiated classroom teaching targeted at the child or young person's area of weakness. - It is the role of teachers, supported by the SENDCO, to assess the needs of the young person in the classroom, and to identify those who may need further support because of a learning difficulty or disability.
+Students will be identified through ongoing assessments by the child or young person's teachers, and brought to the attention of the SENDCO if they are making less than expected progress, in spite of high quality, differentiated classroom teaching targeted at the child or young person's area of weakness. - It is the role of teachers, supported by the SEND Team, to assess the needs of the young person in the classroom, and to identify those who may need further support because of a learning difficulty or disability.
 This will routinely be done through regular ongoing in class assessments, but may involve more specialised assessment from a Specialist Assessor for SEND, or the SENDCO. - Students without a known special educational need or disability can be highlighted to the SENDCO by teachers through a SEND referral portal.
 The SENCO can then determine the most appropriate course of action.
-Whether this be further assessment in school by the SEND team with observations and screening tests or whether there is a need to make a referral for involvement from an external agency such as Community Paediatricians, CAMHs, Educational Psychologist etc. Parents are kept informed at each stage of this process.
+Whether this be further assessment in school by the SEND team with observations and screening tests or whether there is a need to make a referral for involvement from an external agency such as Community Paediatricians, CAMHs,

-- Students with known additional needs on SEND Support or with an EHCP are identified to staff using an interactive SEND register.
-Each student on the SEND register has an Individual Education Plan (IEP) that sets out their needs and support required. - Some students have an Educational Health Care Plan (EHCP), which clearly sets out the needs of the young person. - The SENDCO is Miss Isobel Phillips, and can be contacted by phone on 01462 730391 or by email iphillips@bestacademies.org.uk
+- Educational Psychologist etc. Parents are kept informed at each stage of this process. - Students with known additional needs on SEND Support or with an EHCP are identified to staff using an interactive SEND register.
+Each student on the SEND register has an Individual Education Plan (IEP) that sets out their needs and support required. - Some students have an Educational Health Care Plan (EHCP), which clearly sets out the needs of the young person. - The SENDCO is Miss Isobel Phillips, and can be contacted by phone on 01462 730391 or by email eta-sen@bestacademies.org.uk - The Inclusion Assistant is Mrs Heidi Clark, and can be contacted by phone on 01462 730391 or by email eta-sen@bestacademies.org.uk - The SEND Administrator is Mrs Linda Chillman and our SEND Administrative support is Mrs Anna Kirwan-Boyle they can be contacted by phone on 01462 730391 or by email eta-sen@bestacademies.org.uk